Where You Can Learn To Be A Mermaid

 A Warning About Mermaid Fins

-As mermaiding has taken the world by storm, so has gifting mermaid tails to children, for last Christmas in particular.
+As mermaiding has taken the world by storm, so has gifting mermaid tails to children at Christmas time.
 Werner told The Daily Telegraph: “The fact is, thousands of people buy mermaid fins for Christmas.
 It becomes dangerous when children don’t know how to use them.
 If they use the fins properly, it can build their water confidence and, through play, the kids can get into more serious water sports like monofinning or freediving when they’re older.”

 Binding two feet into a single fin, or even 2 legs into one long mermaid tail might look like a dream-come-true, but isn’t without its potential dangers.
 According to the Illawarra Mercury, NSW Fair Trading Commissioner Rod Stowe has warned that mermaid tails should only be given to strong swimmers 6yrs +, are not to be used in shallow water, and may even require a lesson.
 It would seem that mermaiding is a little more gruelling that initially thought!